Generative Models as a Data Source for Multiview Representation Learning: Experiments

 \section{Experiments}

-To study the methods in Sec.~\ref{sec:method}, we analyze the behaviour and effectiveness of the representations learned from both unconditional and class-conditional IGMs.
-We use the generator from BigBiGAN~\cite{brock2018large} as our unconditional IGM.
-Note, we do \textit{not} use the encoder or training scheme from BigBiGAN, we simply use the IGM as an off-the-shelf unconditional ImageNet generator.
-For the class-conditional IGM, we use BigGAN~\cite{brock2018large} with the ``deep-256'' and truncation$=2.0$.
-Both IGMs are trained on ImageNet1000~\cite{deng2009imagenet}.
-We use image size of $128\times128$ for all the settings (i.e. scaling down BigGAN images).
+To study the methods in Sec.~\ref{sec:method}, we analyze the behaviour and effectiveness of the representations learned from unconditional IGMs here and, in the interest of space, report the results on class-conditional IGMs in App.~\ref{app:class_cond}.
+We experiment on two unconditional IGMs: the generator from BigBiGAN~\citep{donahue2019large} and the StyleGAN2 \textsc{LSUN Car} generator~\citep{Karras2019stylegan2}.
+Note, we do \textit{not} use the encoder or training scheme from BigBiGAN, we simply use its learned generator G as an off-the-shelf unconditional ImageNet generator.

-For representation learning, we investigate two settings in our experiments: 1) training and evaluating representations on data at the scale of ImageNet1000~\cite{deng2009imagenet}, and 2) a lighter weight protocol where we train and evaluate representations only on data at the scale of ImageNet100~\cite{tian2020contrastive} (a 100 class subset of ImageNet1000).
-In the ImageNet1000 setting, the real data encoders are trained on the ImageNet1000 dataset, the class-conditional IGM encoders are trained on $1.3M$ anchor images ($1300$ images conditioned on each of the $1000$ ImageNet1000 classes, which roughly matches the size of ImageNet1000), and the unconditional IGM encoders are trained on $1.3M$ anchor images sampled unconditionally.
+For ImageNet representation learning, we investigate two settings in our experiments: 1) training and evaluating representations on data at the scale of ImageNet1000~\citep{deng2009imagenet}, and 2) a lighter weight protocol where we train and evaluate representations only on data at the scale of ImageNet100~\citep{tian2020contrastive} (a 100-class subset of ImageNet1000).
+In the ImageNet1000 setting, the real data encoders are trained on the ImageNet1000 dataset, the IGM encoders are trained on $1.3M$ anchor images (which roughly matches the size of ImageNet1000).
 We use SGD with learning rate of $0.03$, batch size of $256$, and $20$ epochs.
-In the ImagetNet100 setting, the real data encoders are trained on ImageNet100, the class-conditional IGM encoders are trained on $130K$ anchor images ($1300$ images conditioned on each of the $100$ classes in ImageNet100), and the unconditional IGM encoders are trained on $130K$ anchor images sampled unconditionally (note that the unconditional model implicitly is still sampling from all 1000 classes since the generative model itself was fit to ImageNet1000).
+In the ImagetNet100 setting, the real data encoders are trained on ImageNet100, the unconditional IGM encoders are trained on $130K$ anchor images sampled unconditionally (note that the unconditional model implicitly is still sampling from all 1000 classes since the generative model itself was fit to ImageNet1000).
 We use SGD with learning rate of $0.03$, batch size of $256$, for $200$ epochs.
+In all settings, we use $128\times128$ images, leading to lower than state-of-the-art performance on the real datasets, more details in App.~\ref{diff_simclr}.